stevavoliajvar/stop_cloudflare/PEOPLE.md

+- Hi Paul, for maybe a month or so I’ve been unable to access jshowbiz and it just says access denied (error 1020).
+For what it’s worth my Cloudflare Ray ID is 5e95daebfba810b1.
+I’ve been using your site daily for years and would like to keep doing it but I can’t :/ ([eyeneedless](https://twitter.com/eyeneedless/status/1321482606094012417))
+- Error 1020 Ray ID: 5e95975dda2ac286 • 2020-10-28 15:11:46 UTC Access denied What happened?
+This website is using a security service to protect itself from online attacks.
+Cloudflare Ray ID: 5e95975dda2ac286 Your IP: 188.57.123.51 Performance & security by Cloudflare ([drshelleylbeer1](https://twitter.com/DrShelleyLBeer1/status/1321469797062901762))
 - I can´t use the dashboard, gives a cloudflare error. ([home3d](https://twitter.com/home3d/status/1321231391879811074))
 - Your Cloudflare setup has a problem.
 I tried to access your website today from Taiwan with 2 different networks, and both time the access was denied "error 1015 - you are being rate limited, the owner of this website temporarily banned you" ([jklepatch](https://twitter.com/jklepatch/status/1320725426000392192))
 - yep seems most customers unable to log in with a connection timed out error.
 Connection on 'cloudflare' of course no feedback.
 Great for doing business as month end looms ([gilliandawson12](https://twitter.com/GillianDawson12/status/1320645971844435969))